xiao shi

-fashion design | visual design | illustration
+fashion design, visual design

-team: Joanna Ni, Mason Wang, Audrey Zhao
+TEAM: Joanna Ni, Mason Wang, Audrey Zhao

 Lunar Gala is the largest annual student-run fashion event in Pittsburgh, a culmination of artistry in design, modeling, and production, and dance performance to audiences of over 1000.
 The 2023 show, MORII, expresses the desire to capture a fleeting experience.